-Do This One Thing To Host A Thanksgiving Crowd
+Do This One Thing To Host A Holiday Crowd

 Make sure guests are well-fed and comfortable this season with space-saving seating.
 Dining benches have been gaining popularity in recent years because they give the feel of a restaurant banquette, and they’re in tune with the trend of more communal dining.
 Take a look at a range of stylish ideas below.